realead/indirect_buffer/README.md

 ## Testing:

-For testing of the local version run (or p2 for python2):
+For testing of the local version run:

     sh test_install.sh p3